mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, children of [CollectibleModel](#T-ParquetClassLibrary-Parquets-CollectibleModel 'ParquetClassLibrary.Parquets.CollectibleModel') should never themselves use [ICollectibleModelEdit](#T-ParquetClassLibrary-Parquets-ICollectibleModelEdit 'ParquetClassLibrary.Parquets.ICollectibleModelEdit').
+By design, children of [CollectibleModel](#T-ParquetClassLibrary-Parquets-CollectibleModel 'ParquetClassLibrary.Parquets.CollectibleModel') should never themselves use [ICollectibleModelEdit](#T-ParquetClassLibrary-EditorSupport-ICollectibleModelEdit 'ParquetClassLibrary.EditorSupport.ICollectibleModelEdit').
 ICollectibleModelEdit is for use only by external types that require read/write access to model properties.

-<a name='P-ParquetClassLibrary-Parquets-ICollectibleModelEdit-CollectionEffect'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-ICollectibleModelEdit-CollectionEffect'></a>
 ### CollectionEffect `property`

 ##### Summary

 The effect generated when a character encounters this Collectible.

-<a name='P-ParquetClassLibrary-Parquets-ICollectibleModelEdit-EffectAmount'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-ICollectibleModelEdit-EffectAmount'></a>
 ### EffectAmount `property`

 ##### Summary